MatthiasDeToffoli/BodybuildingPrograms/README.md

 * @param pParam ...
 * @return ...
 ```
-complet all parts even if it's obvious (maybe it's not for others)
+complete all parts even if it's obvious (maybe it's not for others)
-For comments in metodes use simple comments with //
+For comments in methods use simple comments with //
 don't write comments at the left of a line all comments has to be in it own line, let a blank line
 before write a comment but not after.
 ```java